ivadomed/ivadomed/docs/source/tutorials/uncertainty.rst

 higher a given voxel value is, the more uncertain is the prediction for this voxel.
 - ``*_unc-avgUnc.nii.gz``: Structuve-wise measure of uncertainty derived from the mean value of ``*_unc-vox.nii.gz`` within a given connected object (e.g. a lesion, grey matter).
-- ``*_unc-cv.nii.gz``: Structuve-wise measure of uncertainty derived from the coefficient of variation of the volume of a given connected object across the Monte Carlo samples.
+- ``*_unc-cv.nii.gz``: Structure-wise measure of uncertainty derived from the coefficient of variation of the volume of a given connected object across the Monte Carlo samples.
 The higher a given voxel value is, the more uncertain is the prediction for this voxel.
 - ``*_unc-iou.nii.gz``: Structuve-wise measure of uncertainty derived from the Intersection-over-Union of the